-All recreation centres have the full year costing of additional Building Service Workers hours approved in the prior year and non-discretionary increases to utility budgets, building maintenance supplies and credit card fees.
+· All recreation centres have the full year costing of additional Building Service Workers hours approved in the prior year and non-discretionary increases to utility budgets, building maintenance supplies and credit card fees.
+In addition all Divisions have been allocated funds for job evaluation.